 Disadvantages of using distilled water in a humidifier

-Overall, distilled water can be a good option for humidifiers, especially for people who are sensitive to impurities and minerals, but it’s important to consider the lack of minerals and the potential to remove beneficial minerals from the air.
+Distilled water can be a good choice for humidifiers, particularly for those sensitive to impurities and minerals.
+However, consider the lack of minerals and the potential removal of beneficial minerals from the air.

 It’s also a good idea to supplement with minerals if used for an extended period of time.